Model Shows that Universal 10% Tariff Would Improve Incomes, Output and Jobs

 • CPA modeled former President Trump’s recent proposal regarding a 10% universal tariff.
 Our simulation finds that the tariff change would increase economic growth and create opportunity for Americans through increasing incomes and job creation.
 Under the proposal, real household incomes would increase by nearly $8,000 and 3.3 million new jobs would be created.
 Real GDP would grow by 3.61%.

-• $300 billion of new revenue would be created by the tariff increase.
-Policymakers would have the opportunity to use the increased government revenue to reduce income taxes on American families or further invest in growing the economy through tax credits that promote expanding American manufacturing.
+• New federal tax revenue of $460.3 billion a year would be generated by the tariff increase.
+Policymakers would have the opportunity to use the increased government revenue to reduce income taxes on American families or further invest in growing the economy through tax credits that promote investment in American manufacturing.

 • The CPA modified GTAP model is based on real-world evidence of how tariffs expand economic output and allows firms to respond to the increase in domestic demand by increasing investment and creating new jobs.